vladlevitin/TDT4173-Moscow-Housing/README.md

     - heating

 * Test set missing values:
-    - 4 items with wrong long/lat, get adress --> belong to district 11, lat(55.544045999) long(37.478055) = building id 4636 (two ap), 4412 (two ap)
+    - 4 items with wrong long/lat, get adress --> belong to district 11, lat(55.544045999) long(37.478055) = building id 4636 (two ap), 4412 (two ap)(Changed!)
-    - Possibly worng long/lat? building id 4202 (one ap) - probably correct, no match on street.
+    - Possibly worng long/lat? building id 4202 (one ap) - probably correct, no match on street (Deleted)
-    - Possibly woring long/lat? building id 5667 (one ap) no other hits on building in test set (what about training set?)
+    - Possibly woring long/lat building id 8811 and 5667 (same street).
+Belong to district 8, lat=55.853511 long=37.38471099999 (Changed!)
+    - In testing set: seven buildings are not in Moscow.
+Four are  St Johns, in Kirgistan (building id 4412) and two near Vladivostock.
+For the three ones left the coordinates are wrong (can be adjusted by searching street)
+     - Districs are missing retreived by searching for neighbouring buildings street(130 examples in test set).
+     - Missing 13 district values for street = 23-i-km or 25-i-km to district = 11 (there are three other apartments on this street registered with district 11)
+     - Missing 2 district values for street pos kommunarka (all other buildings with this street is in district 11).
+Changed to district 11.
+     - Missing 3 district values for street V mkr.
+This street has district 1 and 2, but the lat/long is different from the three missing.
+(Two set to district 1 - building 926, coordinates closest to district 1) Last set to district 2.

+* Training set missing values:
-    - Two rows missing lat/long for building id 3803 (two ap) belong to street with other apartements (their lat: 55.560891000 long: 37.47376099999, district 11)
+    - Two rows missing lat/long for building id 3803 (two ap) belong to street with other apartements (their lat: 55.560891000 long: 37.47376099999, district 11)(Changed!)
+    - Missing 68 district values for street = 23-i-km to district = 11 (there are three other apartments on this street registered with district 11).
+Changed to district 11.